Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Thanks to the Jensen's inequality we can write:

 In practice training is divided into several steps: first data samples are fed to an encoder which can be something like a normal neural network or a convolutional one.
-This encoder will reduce the dimensionality of the input into what's called a "latent space" which Is composed of fewer nodes than the input layer.
-We are interested in the distribution of this latent sapce, so we approximate It as a gaussian and we save the mean and the variance.
+This encoder will reduce the dimensionality of the input into what's called a "latent space" which is composed of fewer nodes than the input layer.
+We are interested in the distribution of this latent space, so we assume that Its distribution follows a gaussian and we compute the mean and the covariance.
 We then feed this statistical model to the decoder which generates again some data.
-Finally, we compare the original samples with the generated data via a loss function and update the weights of both the encoder and decoder do minimize the difference.
+Finally, we compare the original samples with the generated data via a loss function and update the weights of both the encoder and decoder to minimize the difference.

 Conditional VAE